pgrunde/points/README.md

 # command-line-arguments
 /tmp/sandbox298959168/main.go:16: cannot use r (type *bufio.Reader) as type int in return argument
 ```
 This is a compilation error- the program can't even.
 You'll get these if Go fails to take the words you've written and translate them into ones and zeros it can understand.
-In this case, it can't understand why `PlayerCount` tried to return a `*bufio.Reader` when it clearly says in its definition that it will be returning an `int`.
-There are a few more steps before we can both read from our Reader and return an integer.
+In this case, it can't understand why `PlayerCount` tried to return a `*bufio.Reader` when it clearly says in its definition that it will be returning a `Count`.
+There are a few more steps before we can both read from our Reader and return an Count.

 If you look at the [bufio package index](http://golang.org/pkg/bufio/#pkg-index) you'll see that type `Reader` has several methods available to it, and you should check them out.
 Our variable `r` is a Reader, remember.
 Of the methods available to our reader, I'm most interested in the [ReadString](http://golang.org/pkg/bufio/#Reader.ReadString) method.
 It takes a single `byte` (eight ones and zeros) as an argument, and luckily Go can read a single character in just one byte thanks to its UTF-8 encoding.
 In our case we'll use the byte that represents our 'enter' or 'return' key, that way our user can type in whatever they want and our Reader will stop reading once they press 'enter'.
 Characters wrapped in single quotes represent the bytes of a single character, and they are of type `byte`.
 The character that represents a return in a line of text is written `'\n'`.
 Methods are called from a variable in the same way a function is called from a package- with a period separating the two; `r.ReadString('\n')`.
 Go ahead and change `PlayerCount()` to look like this, then run it...
 ```